 - Provide cooling stations with fans, shade, and water.
 There should be at least one quart of water per worker readily available at all times.

 - Safety training on how to recognize the signs of heat stress and how to avoid and mitigate heat stress.
-Make sure first aid stations are well-stocked and staff are trained on when to summon emergency services.
+Make sure first aid stations are well-stocked and the staff is trained on when to summon emergency services.